watchdogoblivion/offsec-python/docs/wffuzzer.md

     different public python modules.
 So I wanted a central flow not only for all needed fuzzing but also with easy to follow documentation.

-#### Sample module wffuzzer - File upload
+#### Sample module wrfuzzer - File upload

-    The module wffuzzer is used for fuzzing requests using a file that contains all the request information.
+    The module wrfuzzer is used for fuzzing requests using a file that contains all the request information.

     All you need to do is intercept a request in burp suite, owasp zap, or any other interceptor